 Effects of Benzodiazepine Abuse

-People who are abusing CNS depressants like benzodiazepines or are addicted to them can display various physical and behavioral signs and symptoms.
-[16]
+People who misuse or abuse CNS depressants such as benzodiazepines or are addicted to them can develop a range of physical and behavioral signs and symptoms.
+[19]

 Physical Symptoms of Benzodiazepine Abuse